sghall/resonance/README.md

 The basic idea.
 D3 stores data and schedules transitions against DOM nodes.
 Resonance takes the same scheduling mechanism and much of the same tooling (d3 4.0 modules) and schedules transitions against your React components.
 It handles much of the heavy lifting for...

+1. Transitioning numbers, strings, colors, SVG transforms...
-1. setting transition durations and delays
+2. Setting transition durations and delays
-2. transition interrupts
+3. Transition interrupts
-3. hooks for transition events (start, interrupt, end)
+4. Hooks for transition events (start, interrupt, end)
-4. custom tween functions
+5. Custom tween functions
-5. specifying ease functions
+6. Specifying ease functions
-6. stopping transitions on component unmount
+7. Stopping transitions on component unmount

 This is an experimental library and will have breaking changes going forward.
 I started working on this idea with [React Fiber](http://isfiberreadyyet.com/) in mind.
 Fiber will allow you to set priority levels on state updates.
 Fiber is not ready yet and, last I heard, setting of priority levels won't land until React 17.